kevinwright/howdo/README.md

-## About

-HowDo is an attempt to explain STEM (Science, technology, engineering and maths) subjects in an easy to understand and accessible way.
+# How do

+At How Do we believe STEM (science, technology, engineering and maths) represents the worlds best future.

+We want to help make STEM available to everyone, regardless of background or gender.